ps-tuebingen-courses/pl1-lecture-notes/src/05-name-binding/name-binding.md

 // assert(eval2(test3) == 8) // Bang!
 Result is 10 instead!
 ```

 What went wrong here?
 Our substitution algorithm respected binding instances, but not their scope.
-In the sample expression, the with
+In the sample expression, the `With`
 introduces a new scope for the inner `x`.
 The scope of the outer `x` is shadowed or masked by the inner binding.
 Because substitution
 doesn’t recognize this possibility, it incorrectly substitutes the inner `x`.

 ### Substitution, take 3

 To substitute identifier `i` in `e` with expression `v`, replace all non-binding identifiers in `e` having
-the name `i` with the expression `v`, unless the identiﬁer is in a scope different from that introduced by `i`.
+the name `i` with the expression `v`, unless the identifier is in a scope different from that introduced by `i`.

 ```scala mdoc:silent
 val subst3 : (Exp,String,Num) => Exp = (e,i,v) => e match {